shikhasinghal2075/Read-Out-Circuit-for-Biosensors/README.md

   <li>THE HARDWARE SECTION: Designing and working on the hardware section, taking readings, improving resolution</li>
   <li>THE DISPLAY SECTION: Development of an app which was bluetooth controlled</li>
 </ul>

+## The HARDWARE SECTION
+Here’s what the circuit looks like: